gglukmann/pocketizer/README.md

   New tab - Pocketizer
 </h1>

-> Browser extension - Unofficial Pocket new tab extension for Chrome, Firefox and Edge
+> Browser extension - Unofficial Pocket new tab extension for Chrome, Firefox, and Edge

 Get your Pocket unread list and archive right on your browsers new tab.